bath-bcss/Technical-Labs/docs/debugging.md

 After you've halted in GDB you probably want to know where you are and how you got there.
 When you reach a breakpoint GDB will automatically select the executing stack frame.
-The `bt` command will then print all the stack frames up until the main stack frame.
+The `backtrace` command (or `bt`) will then print all the stack frames up until the main stack frame.

 You can specify a `-[number]` flag to only print `number` stack frames.